ec-jrc/abcd/waan/README.md

 ## Example libraries
 These example libraries are provided:

+- `libSimplePSD.c`: Calculates the energy and Pulse Shape information of a short pulse, by applying the double integration method.
+This is the simplest of the libraries, that can be a starting point for new users.
 - `libCFD.c`: Calculates the timing information of a pulse by applying a Constant Fraction Discriminator algorithm.
 - `libRT.c`: Calculates the timing information of a pulse by looking at a threshold crossing point, where the threshold is relative to the pulse maximum.
 This shows an example of an algorithm that can generate multiple processed events.
 - `libPSD.c`: Calculates the energy and Pulse Shape information of a short pulse, by applying the double integration method.